BauhausLuftfahrt/PAXelerate/documentation/wiki/installation.md

 # Installation #
 To use PAXelerate you require to install [Eclipse](http://www.eclipse.org) and [OpenCDT](https://bitbucket.org/opencdt/opencdt) beforehand.
-PAXelerate is compatible with latest Eclipse Version Mars and we highly recommend to use it.
+PAXelerate is compatible with latest Eclipse Version Mars.2 and we highly recommend to use it.

 ## 1. Setup ##

-* Download the [Eclipse Mars Installer](http://www.eclipse.org/downloads/) and select Eclipse Modelling Tools
+* Download the [Eclipse Mars.2 Installer](http://www.eclipse.org/downloads/) and select Eclipse Modelling Tools

 ![eclipse-installer.png](images/eclipse-installer.png)